web-deps/odom/docs/api/render.md

 ### `fileType`

 The type of file containing the asset.
-This property is considered only when [`asset`](#asset) is a URI.
+This property is considered only when [`asset`](#asset) is a URL.
 It can be set to any of the following values:

 - `"module"`: a JavaScript module (ESM).
 - `"text"`: HTML, XML or regular text file.